Entanglement and thermalization in open fermion systems: Models

-\textbf{Entanglement:} Finally, to study the entanglement structure of the current-carrying states we compute the mutual information and conditional mutual information.
-If we consider two regions, A and B, of our system, then the mutual information is defined as
+Finally, to study the entanglement structure of the current-carrying states we compute the mutual information and conditional mutual information.
+If we consider two regions, $A$ and $B$, of our system, then the mutual information is defined as

 where $S(X)$ denotes the von Neumann entropy of region $X$.
-The conditional mutual information between three regions, A, B, and C (see Figure~\ref{fig:setup2}), of a system is given by
+The conditional mutual information between three regions, A, B, and C (see Fig.~\ref{fig:setup}), of a system is given by

 Notice that the quantities defined above are expressed in terms of von Neumann entropy only.
 To compute the entropy of a region $X$, we first define the correlation matrix

 where $\alpha$ and $\beta$ denote orbitals within $X$.
 It is worth mentioning that $G^X$ has eigenvalues between $0$ and $1$.
 We can then define the entropy as